 Prior to my work in clay, I was involved with contemporary fiber for 30 years.
 Old man.

-Barry Rhodes has been making pottery for over 30 years having started as an apprentice under Rick Berman and Glenn Dair in the late 70s at Callanwolde Fine Arts Center in Atlanta, GA.
+Barry Rhodes has been making pottery for over 40 years having started as an apprentice under Rick Berman and Glenn Dair in the late 70s at Callanwolde Fine Arts Center in Atlanta, GA.
 His work is in many collections including the Mint Museum in Charlotte, NC and Agnes Scott College in Decatur, GA.
 Barry has a PhD in Physics from Emory University and taught at Clark Atlanta University in the Department of Physics for ten years.
 He has retired from the Centers for Disease Control and Prevention as a Computer Scientist.
-He divides his time between his home in Decatur, GA and his farm house in Sodom Laurel, Madison County, NC.
+Most of the time he is to be found at his farm house and studio in Sodom Laurel, Madison County, NC.

 I am after the discovery of my pots, my place and my language, in this rich continuum of clay history.
 The work is rooted in functional design while expressing ideas of spontaneity.
 I do not need to extol the justifications utilitarian ceramics can play in today’s world.
 I am a potter, period.
 I am more concerned with living, moving forward.
 The act of working at the wheel, kiln, etc. is for me the same as a mechanic, a doctor, or a teacher.
 It is a life lived.
 The warmth and energy gained from daily life, allows me to create pots that are full of energy, and full of humility and reflect the changes in life I go through.

 The pots I make are simple in form which is a great canvas for stamping, combing or just general pattern decoration.
 This pattern coupled with the rich colors of my palette and the gentile kiss of the wood fired soda glaze combine to create vibrant pots that are comfortable in the kitchen cupboard, on the dinner table or sitting on the mantel.